 The first time I learned about this book, I was in high school.
 I remember my best friend and I watching my principal and a few other teachers, clasp it in their hands as the holy grail.
 They would gather to discuss it’s magic and once I finally got my hands on it, I understood why.

 We know that women are increasingly waking up.
 They are saying ‘no’ but we are also challenged with our own conditioning from an early age.
 We were expected to hide our true being; that being raw is unfamiliar.
 I know I still find myself encouraging myself to speak up when it matters.
 The voice in my head still reassuring me, that I’m not being too loud or bitchy when I’m asking for what I want.

 To compare women’s spirit to being wild would be appropriate if you see women as the book compares it, as a wolf.
 Wolves only bear their teeth when their family or nature is questioned.
 Otherwise, they are completely in touch with their natural rhythm and cycles.
 They are more importantly, unashamed.

-A woman in her natural state should be feared.
+A woman in her natural state is fearless.
 Think Frida Kahlo, Joan of Arc, Maya Angelou.
-All fearless, untamed, shameless and beyond powerful.
+All untamed, shameless and beyond powerful.